 - What to Expect During Comedone Extraction

-Comedone extraction is a procedure for physically removing comedones (clogged pores, also known as whiteheads and blackheads) from the skin.
-It consists of applying pressure around the opening of the pore in order to push out the substances clogging the pore.1,2 Comedone extraction is not to be confused with popping pimples.
+Comedone extraction is a procedure for physically removing comedones (clogged pores, also known as whiteheads and blackheads, that are not red or sore) from the skin.
+It consists of applying pressure around the opening of the pore in order to push out the substances clogging the pore.1,2 Comedone extraction should not be confused with popping pimples.

 What Types of Lesions Is Comedone Extraction Appropriate For?

 Comedone extraction is only for acne lesions with white or black centers that are not red in any way.
 Let's look at the different types of acne lesions and whether comedone extraction is appropriate for them:

 - Non-inflammatory lesions (appropriate for comedone extraction): These are small clogged pores (comedones) with a white dot in the center (whiteheads) or with a black dot in the center (blackheads) but with no redness inside or around them.

 - Inflammatory lesions (not appropriate for comedone extraction): These are larger pimples called papules and pustules (lesions with red centers or with redness around them) that may be itchy and sore.
 Performing comedone extraction on these lesions is a bad idea because it will likely irritate the skin and make your acne worse.
 However, if you have a pimple with a white or yellow center, you can learn the proper way to pop it.

 - Cystic acne lesions (not appropriate for comedone extraction): These include nodules and cysts (large, red, painful lesions over 5 mm in diameter).
 Performing comedone extraction on these lesions is a very bad idea because it will likely lead to scarring.
 Instead, make an appointment for a cortisone shot with your doctor.

 Note: If you have a mix of different types of acne lesions, comedone extraction can be performed just on the non-inflammatory lesions.